 Call is heaviest in the PGY1 year.
 Residents on the CTU or cardiology services take approximately 1:4 call, mostly as emergency room call or cross covering wards at night.
 On subspecialty rotations this is usually 4-5 calls/block.

-Queens boasts an active research faculty and our residents are encouraged to participate in research projects with a mentor.
-Protected research time is available and residents are expected to participate in the annual resident research day at the end of the year
+Queen's boasts an active research faculty, and our residents are encouraged to participate in research projects with a mentor.
+Protected research time is available, and residents are expected to participate in the annual Resident Research Day at the end of the year.

-Resident morale is high, and there is a very collegial and supportive atmosphere amongst the residents and faculty.
-The program organizes several social events throughout the year the highlight being a weekend retreat outside of Kingston (recent trips include Chateau Montebello, Blue Mountain, and Chateau Bromont).
-We also host an annual welcome BBQ, and an end of year 'Last Call Ball' at a Kingston Hotel where awards and prizes are presented, and the graduating residents are 'roasted' by the faculty.
+There is a collegial and supportive atmosphere amongst the residents and faculty members.
+The program organizes several social events throughout the year, the highlight being a weekend retreat outside of Kingston (recent trips include Château Montebello, Blue Mountain, and Château Bromont).
+Resident wellness is also one of the program’s top priorities, with the Resident Wellness Committee organizing various activities for residents to engage in together as a group.
+These have included events such as open mics, board game nights, gingerbread house competition, etc. The program also hosts an annual welcome BBQ, and an end of year 'Last Call Ball' at the Isabel Bader Centre where awards and prizes are presented, and the graduating residents are 'roasted' by the faculty.